 Day 1.
 Sunday, December 12, 2021.

 We left our condominium at 5:00 am using Uber to drive to Milwaukee General Mitchell Airport to travel to San Francisco International Airport.
 Our Delta flight had a stopover in the twin cities of Minneapolis-St. Paul, Minnesota to change planes.
-We elected to fly Delta Comfort to enjoy extra legroom as it prevents the passenger in front from reclining their seat into our faces.
+We elected to fly Delta Comfort to enjoy extra legroom as it prevents the passengers in front from reclining their seat into our faces.
 We appreciate this upgrade on both the outbound and return journeys.
 We had a special good fortune on the Milwaukee to Minneapolis leg in that we received a free upgrade to first class.
-What a way to start the vacation, for our 25-days in California.
+What a way to start the vacation, for our 25 days in California.

 UberX 4:43 am New Berlin, 5:03 am Milwaukee 15.21 miles, 19 minutes

 I received an early morning text message from Audrey.
 I thought that it was my youngest granddaughter.
 On closer inspection, I discovered that she was our Uber driver.
 Using the Uber app, I was able to track her route to our condominium including her nearby wrong turn.
-Audrey was delighted to have as a driver sharing with us that she has four children and three of them have graduated university, with the youngest completing high school in the summer.
+Audrey was delighted to have as a driver sharing with us that she has four children and three of them have graduated from university, with the youngest completing high school in the summer.
 The small SUV was equipped with plastic screens between the driver and passengers to protect us from getting a COVID infection, or us infecting Audrey.
 We have been fully Pfizer vaccinated and boosted, so that was unlikely to happen.
 I cannot deny that I was concerned that by reserving a ride so early in the morning, no one would show up, but I was impressed with her and Uber’s professionalism.
 We arrived at the airport early and passed through security screening quickly.
-The Delta Airline boarding agent advised that the flight to Minneapolis was near empty, so we received free upgrades to first-class.
+The Delta Airlines boarding agent advised that the flight to Minneapolis was near empty, so we received free upgrades to first class.

 We were seated in the first row of this Airbus 321 for our flight to Minneapolis.
 Watching the flight attendants working, I was wondering what is going through their minds as they started their day.
-With the coronavirus a reality, wearing masks in the Uber, airports, aircraft, and hotel are mandatory.
+With the coronavirus a reality, wearing masks in the Uber, airports, aircraft, and hotels are mandatory.
 Today we established a record in that we wore our N95 mask for 12 hours continuously.
-Flying time to Minneapolis is 1 hour 23 minutes.
+The flying time to Minneapolis is 1 hour 23 minutes.
 The flying distance is 300 miles (480 kilometers).

 Thus far in the US this year there have been over 5,500 incidents on flights with passengers refusing to comply with the mask-wearing mandate.
 In one extreme situation, a passenger punched a flight attendant in the mouth, removing two of her teeth.
 That passenger is barred for life from flying on any aircraft in the US.
 Several flights have been diverted to airports to remove aggressive passengers.
 One flight from Miami to London turned around after one hour in the air when a passenger in first class refused to wear her mask.
 All other passengers were booked on other flights.
 Any passenger causing trouble on an aircraft will lose any TSA (Transportation Security Administration) privileges they may have if they can ever fly again.
 I paid for a TSA frequent traveler pass so do not have all the security checks such as removing my shoes, belt, removing my computer, and other electronic devices from my backpack.